vkbo/novelWriter/docs/source/write_projects.rst

 .. warning::
    If you choose to ignore the warning and continue opening the project, and multiple instances of the project are in fact open, you are likely to cause inconsistencies and create diverging project files, potentially resulting in loss of data and orphaned files.
+You are not likely to lose any actual text unless both instances have the same document open in the editor,

 .. _a_proj_roots_dirs: